ruhui0806/Dev-Academy-Pre-Assignment/README.md

 ---

-Usage

-Install:
+#Install:

 1. Install Docker on your computer (for linux system, use the correct guide for your distribution): https://docs.docker.com/get-docker/

 2. Clone this repository

 3. To run the application properly, a working google map api key and MongoDB URI are required.
 Used keys in .env file: `REACT_APP_GOOGLE_MAP_API_KEY, MONGO_URI`

 4. Run the application in docker: docker compose up --build

+5. By default the application will run on localhost:9000, but you can change the ports in docker-compose.yml before run the build command in the previous step:

+        - 9000:9000
+            └─change the first "9000" to the port you want